HappyCerberus/cpp-coding-interview/manuscript/003_traversal_001_theory.md

 Both depth-first and breadth-first searches are traversal algorithms that attempt to reach a specific goal.
 The difference between the two algorithms is only in the order in which they traverse the space.

-However, in some situations, we may not know the goal and only know the properties the path toward the goal must fulfill.
+However, in some situations, we may not know the goal and only know the properties (constraints) the path toward the goal must fulfill.

 The backtracking algorithm explores the solution space in a depth-first order, discarding paths that do not fulfill the requirements.